Matatika/matatika-examples/matatika_technical_glossary/README.md

 ## Config Job

-A config job runs upon creation of a [data import](https://www.matatika.com/docs/glossary#data-import), that sets up the [workspace repository](#workspace-repository) with files and settings required to run your [data imports](https://www.matatika.com/docs/glossary#data-import).
+A config job runs upon creation of a [data import](https://www.matatika.com/docs/glossary#data-import).
+It sets up the [workspace repository](#workspace-repository) with files and settings required to run your [data imports](https://www.matatika.com/docs/glossary#data-import).

-A config job will run on every creation of a [data import](https://www.matatika.com/docs/glossary#data-import) and commit the required changes to allow each one to run.
+A config job will run on every creation of a [data import](https://www.matatika.com/docs/glossary#data-import) and will commit the required changes to allow each one to run.

 ---